OpenSourceEconomics/econ-project-templates/src/waf.rst

 In between, it has to set the order in which it would execute the tasks and whether a target is up-to-date or not (hence the reading from and writing to an internal cache).

-While developing your code, errors will usually show up in the last step: The task returns an error and Waf breaks off.
+While developing your code, errors will usually show up in the last step: The task returns an error and Waf stops.
 However, the errors do not have anything to do with Waf, it simply runs the code you wrote on your behalf.

 "Genuine" Waf errors will occur only if you made errors in writing the *wscript* files (e.g., syntax errors) or specify the dependencies in a way that is not compatible with a DAG (e.g., circular dependencies or multiple ways to build a target).
 A hybrid error will occur, for example, if a task did not produce one of the targets you told Waf about.
 Waf will stop with an error again and it lies in your best judgement of whether you misspecified things in your *wscript* file or in your research code.